 Figures 17 and 18 provide data on recruitment.
 Figure 17 shows there is a smaller proportion of female academics applying for posts at grades 7-10, relative to men.
 However, women fare well in terms of their likelihood of being shortlisted compared to their proportion of applications, notably at Grades 8 and 9.
 Overall, the more senior the grade, the fewer women apply and are appointed.

-There was only one female appointment to a Grade 10 post in the three years (2015/16 to 17/18, Table 12 below).
-However, LUBS has made three female professorial appointments in late 2018 and 2019, and six in 2013-2015.
+However, LUBS has made female professorial appointments in late 2018 and 2019, and in 2013-2015.
 Two were appointed to the role of Deputy Dean - Cathy Cassell in 2014; and in late 2018 our incoming Executive Dean Julia Bennell.
-In addition, there were other female appointments at professorial level in Management (3), WERD (1) and International Business (1), which formed part of a strategic programme of leadership chair appointments across the University.
+In addition, there were other female appointments at professorial level in Management , WERD and International Business , which formed part of a strategic programme of leadership chair appointments across the University.
 These were not captured in the three years reported for this submission which were, by all account, less active years for recruitment at Grade 10.
 Nevertheless, this is clearly an area for action in terms of ensuring gender-balanced shortlists, shortlisting and interview panels to create more gender-balanced outcomes.
 [AP5.1.1, AP5.1.2]